Reading time: 4 min.

 Dr Luciano Sciacca (GMC)

-Although there are many causes of hair loss, which can be brought on by hormonal changes, your diet, or even stress and anxiety, one lifestyle factor that many people will commonly link to hair loss is alcohol.
+Although there are many causes of hair loss, which can be brought on by hormonal changes, your diet, or even anxiety and stress-related hair loss, one lifestyle factor that many people will commonly link to hair loss is alcohol use.

 Can drinking alcohol cause hair loss?